 In the U.S., there are

 3 license levels, or "license classes."
-These licenses are granted by the

-license, you earn it by study and passing the license exam.
+You don't buy a ham radio license, you earn it by study and passing the license exam.

 Technician Class - The First level of Ham radio